briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 *Copied from
 [https://en.wikipedia.org/wiki/UTF-8](https://en.wikipedia.org/wiki/UTF-8).*

-The goal here is to use as few bytes as possible to store each code point.
-One problem is when you're reading the data back, how do you tell if the code point you're looking at is supposed to be just 1 byte or 4?
-The solution is to put some metadata in place along with the actual code point data.
 In the table above, you can see that the first byte starts with a different set of bits depending on the number of bytes to follow.
 This way, no matter which byte you're looking at in a UTF-8 string, you can tell what kind of byte it is by checking the bits on the left:

 - A byte that starts with `0` is a complete code point that uses only 1 byte.
 - A byte that starts with `110` is the first byte in a code point that uses 2